htrc/scwared-native-american-authored-works/derived-data/entities/README.md

 | start_char   | The number, by page, of the first character in the entity string      |
 | end_char  | The number, by page, of the last character in the entity string      |

-The entity types produced are standard based on the NER implementation, with the `en_core_web_trf` model, upon which our custom model is based, producing the following tags:
+The entity types produced are standard based on the NER implementation, spaCy transformer using the `en_core_web_trf` model, producing the following tags:

 | Entity Label    | Description |
 | ----------- | ----------- |